auth0/docs/articles/quickstart/backend/symfony/01-authorization.md

 ---
 title: Authorization
-description: This tutorial demonstrates how to add authentication and authorization to a Symfony API.
+description: This tutorial demonstrates how to add authorization to a Symfony API.
 github:
     path: 01-Authorization-RS256
 ---